 I can’t believe I’m sharing this one trick to save electricity as an actual post.
+There are lots of ways to save money on electricity, but this one?
 I mean, it’s so simple that you’re going to shake your head at me.

 But it really works, and it would be a disservice if I didn’t share this totally legit way to save electricity with you.
 So here goes…